 The concrete has now acclimated to the environment.
 The HVAC is on and the moisture has drawn from the surface.
 The concrete has shrunk and the joints have opened.
 Every one of those joints we filled now has a bit more space in them than they had before leaving a gap between joint filler and the wall of joint.

 All the moisture that left the slab had to come out some way—it usually evaporates through the surface.
 That brand-new shiny concrete floor finish is now dull, flat, and hard to clean.
 The vivid color is now washed out.
 What gives?
 When that water came through the surface, it carried salts and minerals from the concrete through the finish.
 This has a dulling, or ‘eating away’, effect at the finish.

 How do we know all this?

 Because in our younger, more accommodating state, we did work when the GC wanted us to.
 This didn’t create the best product for the client.
 In our attempt to please, we said Yes, when we should have explained more, or said “Not Yet”.
 Being accommodating today can lead to being inconvenient later.
 We’d rather be inconvenient today, so the service and product we provide will stand the test of time.

 In the end, we had to refinish our work, creating even more disruption, than simply waiting for the time to be right.

 We are not trying to be difficult to work with.
 We just have to put the end client’s best interest first.
 They choose concrete floors for their beauty, for their durability, and their lifetime use.
 We, as the sub-contractor, need to be experts in our field to lead everyone to the best finish.

 We share our experiences and set expectations so the general contractor, client, and end-user are all better for it.
 That’s how we help contribute to making win-win projects.

 In each project, it’s best to coordinate scheduling and process with your project manager.
 They will know the best process and plan for your specific project.
-Of course, you can also reach us at firstname.lastname@example.org with any questions about your project.
+Get in touch with a Project Leader with any questions about your project.